Quantifying Data Similarity Using Cross Learning: Numerical Experiments

 \section{Numerical Experiments}

 We conduct synthetic experiments to evaluate the effectiveness of CLS in quantifying dataset similarity for supervised learning.

-For binary classification, consider five settings: (i) logistic regression; (ii) probit model regression; (iii) LDA; (iv) QDA; (v) a mixture Gaussian model inducing distribution shift via a mixture parameter $\alpha$.
-For multi-class classification, we design a four-class task where samples are projected onto two orthogonal directions and assigned to quadrants by projection signs, with Gaussian noise perturbation.
-For regression, we test (i) linear regression; (ii) nonlinear regression using sinusoidal, polynomial, interaction, and exponential transformations with Gaussian noise.
-All the details are provided in the Appendix.
+For binary classification, we consider four settings: (i) logistic regression, (ii) probit regression, (iii) linear discriminant analysis (LDA), and (iv) a mixture Gaussian model that induces distribution shift through a mixture parameter $\alpha$.
+For multi-class classification, we construct a four-class problem in which samples are projected onto two orthogonal directions and assigned to quadrants according to the projection signs with Gaussian noise perturbation.
+For regression, we consider linear regression and nonlinear regression models with sinusoidal, polynomial, interaction, and exponential transformations with Gaussian noise.
+Detailed data-generation procedures are provided in the Supplemental Material.